jancr/ppv/README.md

 **Optional Down sampling:** Training the full model takes days, so you may want to down sample if you are only playing with the tool

-First we save the prior (True/All) so we can adjust the models intercept as if we trained on the full dataset.
+First we save the prior (T/(T+F)) so we can adjust the models intercept as if we trained on the full dataset.

 ```
-true_prior = data.ppv.get_prior()  # calcuate true prior before down sampling!
+true_prior = data.ppv.get_prior()
 ```

+The `true_prior` can be supplied to the `PPVModel` when it is initiated or when you add the samples (`trace`) after training, in the examples below we supply it in both chases for pedagogical reasons, if you train on all the data then it is redundant to supply it as the intercept does not need to be adjusted.

-let's down sample so we have 10:1 negatives to positives:
+let's down sample so we have a 10:1 negatives to positives ratio:

 ```
 down_sample = 10